Skip to main content

 Procuring Local Foods

 Procuring and serving local foods to children is an integral part of a F2S program.
-It is important to remember, however, that no matter where you purchase your food, whether from a local farmer, food hub, vendor, at a farmers market, or through a distributor, all procurement procedures must comply with federal, state, and local procurement standards.
+It is important to remember, however, that no matter where you purchase your food, all procurement procedures must comply with federal, state, and local procurement standards.

 This means:

-• Purchases over $250,000 (the small purchase threshold) require the formal purchase process using an invitation for bids or request for proposals.
+• Purchases over $250,000 (the simplified acquisitions threshold require the formal purchase process using an invitation for bids or a request for proposals.

 A variety of resources are available to help you follow the correct procedures, including the following web pages: